Description VOLUME 8 - GUITAR SOLOS

 Llobet's role in the creation of this work, is now confirmed as having been somewhat wider than he has been so far credited with.
 Newly discovered letters from Falla to Llobet confirming this are reproduced in the edition with English translations.
-Through these letters, we now know that even in 1920, leading up to the publication of the Homenaje in La Revue Musicale, Llobet was already a close and welcome collaborator of Falla, whose influence was already present in the 1920 edition and continued with the approved and ‘final’ Chester edition of 1926 which is the standard reading of this masterpiece and a main source for our new reading.
+Through these letters, we now know that even in 1920, leading up to the publication of the Homenaje in La Revue Musicale, Llobet was already a close and welcome collaborator of Falla, and the former's influence andsuggestions were already starting to be incorporated in the 1920 edition, a process which was to continue up to the ‘final’ Chester edition of 1926 which was and still is a totally justified standard reading of this masterpiece and the main source for our new reading, which is based on a new, faithful and balanced perspection, considered in parallel to Llobet's recently discoved own performing autoraph manuscript.

 The edition is generously documented with rare photographs, concert programmes etc. Iconographically rich it includes full reproductions of three key manuscripts of the Homenaje, including Falla's original manuscript, Miguel Llobet's previously unknown 1922 manuscript, the 1920 edition from the Revue Musicale, Falla's article Claude Debussy et L'Espagne in a new English translation and the 1923 Argentinian edition of the Homenaje from 'La Guitarra'.